WS-UB/WLMap/README.md

 # WLMap

 ## Description
-This is a navigational android app used to navigate inside buildings to find classrooms, stairs, elevators, and bathrooms.
+WLMap (Wireless Localization Map) is an Android app used to navigate inside buildings to find classrooms, stairs, elevators, and bathrooms.
+The goal is to create a stable Android mobile application for indoor navigation and WiFi-based data collection.

 ## Features
 This app can provide accurate mapping of Davis Hall, real-time location tracking, and navigational directions to any point within Davis Hall.

+## Goals and Challenges
+Our current goals for this project include:
+   - Resolving technical issues with the data collection app.
+   - Developing a functional navigational interface.
+   - Enhancing the the front-end user interface.
+   - Integrating server-side data processing using AWS.

 ## Tools
 Kotlin and Android Studio are used to create the application on the Android platform, more specifically, a Google Pixel 7A.